Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Discussion and conclusions

-The comparison between the core-halo structures of WDM and $\psi$DM simulations with the CDM predictions reveals intriguing distinctions.
-In the case of WDM and $\psi$DM, the core-halo structure appears to naturally stem from their respective power spectrum small-scale cut-off, whereas for CDM this structure is not anticipated.
-This notion could be further examined by tracking the stars of each galaxy across different epochs and observing their initial positions to scrutinize in more detail whether the stars appearing in the outer extended halos were born within their halo or in the outer filamentary structures.
-This observation, combined with other disparities between CDM predictions and observations, has spurred the investigation of alternative DM candidates like WDM and $\psi$DM.
-Moreover, the fact that the stellar profiles in each DM scenario adhere to the predicted behaviours, with a cuspy profile for WDM and CDM, and a flat core structure for $\psi$DM, supports the notion that stars trace DM.
-Figure \ref{all} vividly illustrates that the DM, stellar, and the gaseous density profiles (especially stellar and DM) differ significantly in each DM scenario, and that the resulting stellar profile varies depending on the DM profile (cuspy/core discrepancy and core-halo structure).
-This underscores the potential significance of studying the properties of stars to achieve a deeper comprehension of the characteristics of DM.
+The comparison between the stellar core-halo structures (not the stellar core itself, but the observed inner core and outer halo structure in Figures \ref{figure2} and \ref{CFAMCMC}, first detected in \cite{Pozo:2020}) of $\psi$DM simulations with the CDM predictions reveals intriguing distinctions.
+In the case of $\psi$DM, the core-halo structure appears to naturally stem from the also observable DM core-halo structure (see the first panel of the top row of figure \ref{all}), whereas for CDM, this structure is not anticipated.
+Moreover, as seen in figure \ref{all}, it is clear that in DM the N-body simulations exhibit a cuspy DM profile, whereas only $\psi$DM presents solitonic cores.
+Any core formation in CDM and “WDM” seems to be driven by baryonic physics rather than being directly related to the DM component.
+Therefore, baryonic physics is the most likely explanation for the transformation of the observed DM cusp in “WDM”--CDM into stellar cores.
+This notion could be further examined by tracking the stars of each galaxy across different epochs and observing their initial positions to scrutinize in greater detail whether the stars appearing in the outer extended halos were born within their halo or in the outer filamentary structures.
+This observation, combined with other disparities between CDM predictions and observations, has spurred the investigation of alternative DM candidates such as “WDM” and $\psi$DM.
+Moreover, the fact that the stellar profiles in each DM scenario follow the predicted behaviors, with a cuspy profile for CDM and a flat or prominent core structure for $\psi$DM, supports the notion that stars could trace DM.
+Figure \ref{all} vividly illustrates significant differences in the density profiles of DM, stars, and gas in each DM scenario.
+The resulting stellar profile varies depending on the DM model, indicating a cuspy--core discrepancy and core-halo structure.
+Finally, this work aims to clarify how the core-halo structure can evolve and how definitive it can be to support any dark matter model.
+It can be observed that the core-halo structure appears in the $\psi$DM dark matter density profiles but never for CDM--“WDM”.
+This point alone might not be significant enough if it were not for the fact that such core-halo structures, which we are observing for dark matter, also appear in the $\psi$DM Galaxy 1 stellar profile and probably in Galaxy 3 for “WDM” at z=2.23, as can be seen in Figures \ref{figure2} and \ref{CFA“WDM”223}.
+However, it never appears for CDM.
+This strongly supports the assertion that the stellar profiles show discrepancies for the three different dark matter models, as we claim in this work.